 In addition to considering sun exposure, you want to think about working in and around your beds.
 Preferably, with comfort and ease!
 Are there already other structures, plants, or features in your space that you need to work around?
 Do you plan to have multiple beds?

 I have seen some very tightly spaced beds, like some spaced within one foot of another.
 While this can be excellent for maximizing yield in a small space, I also can’t help wonder… Isn’t that a pain in the butt?
-In our garden, we prefer at least 2 feet between beds, minimum.
-Most are 28 to 32” apart.
+In our gardens, we prefer at least 2 feet between beds, at the very minimum.
+Most of our garden beds now are spaced 36-48” apart.
 That distance creates the perfect spacing to move a wheelbarrow or our favorite garden cart up and down the aisles between the beds.
 It is not only handy, but essential, for our backs sake.

 Test it Out Before Building

 Before making any final decisions, grab some scrap wood, rope, broom sticks, or whatever else you can find!
 Lay it out on the ground in the approximate space and size you’re imagining.
 This will give you a better idea of what the space would actually look and feel like once it’s all in place.

 Another tool you could utilize is the Homestead and Chill garden planning toolkit!
 It includes a plot plan you can use to sketch your ideas out, to scale.
 If you don’t have one yet, grab it below.
 It also includes tools like a companion planting chart, and planting calendars for every USDA hardiness zone!